 Sometimes I will visit the website of an illustrator whose work I like and I am always impressed if their biography says they always wanted to be an illustrator, they studied illustration and…then they became an illustrator!
 Oh to be that clear from early on what I wanted to do with myself!
 My journey to becoming a paper artist and illustrator has been long and winding, with detours and diversions all over the shop.
+So I’ve written this post in the hope it could be a useful to other people at the beginning of their creative adventure.

 True, from a young age I had lots of ‘notions’ about being an artist.
 I also used to like playing ‘school’ and make my little brother sit down and do maths in the summer holidays while I was the ‘teacher’, which in retrospect was probably only fun for one of us but implies I had ambitions to teach.
 I also wanted to be a vet for a while until my inability to manage basic maths derailed that dream, and after watching ‘Space Camp’ A LOT I had fantasies about being an astronaut for some time.
 Being creative and drawing was less of a career aspiration and more of a long running thread throughout my life, and when I was a teenager it became a sort of therapy that I would turn to whenever life was too difficult, which let’s be honest, as a teenager is most of the time for a lot of us.